italian dessert recipes

 How To Make Sangria

 Want to know how to make sangria taste authentically Italian?
-You know, taste really good?
-Like so good you wanna eat all the fruit in it?
+I mean so good that you want to slam the drink and EAT all the fruit in it?

 YIELD: 1 Smashing Pitcher of Sangria